-SB 2 further requires that transitional housing be considered a residential use subject only to the same restrictions that apply to similar housing types in the same zone.
+Transitional Housing: SB 2 (2007) further requires that transitional housing be considered a residential use subject only to the same restrictions that apply to similar housing types in the same zone.
 Transitional housing is defined in Section 50675.2 of the Health and Safety Code as rental housing for stays of at least six months but where the units are recirculated to another program recipient after a set period.
 It may be designated for a homeless individual or family transitioning to permanent housing.
 This housing can take many structural forms such as group housing and multifamily units and may include supportive services to allow individuals to gain necessary life skills in support of independent living.
-As shown in Tables B-1 and B-2, transitional housing is principally permitted in the Residential and Mixed-Use zones.
+As shown in Table B-2 and Table B-3 aboveTables B-1 and B-2, transitional housing is principally permitted in all of the Dorris' Residential zones and the M-U Mixed-Use-zones.

-2.14 Single-Room Occupancy Units
+2.7.7 Single-Room Occupancy Units